 If there’s a dock where you can buy fresh seafood directly from fishermen, consider stopping there one night for your main ingredient, or visit the Saturday market to stock up on fresh produce and other local gems.
 Just be sure to wear your mask!

 This is obviously a lot easier if you’re driving to your destination, but it’s doable on a smaller scale even if you’re flying (particularly if you’re checking a bag).

 Think about what you absolutely need—like salt and pepper—and just bring it with you if you’d rather not have to buy it once you arrive, especially if it’s likely to be pricier, as with olive oil and specific spice blends.
 This also ensures you’ll have the exact brands and types you like (Diamond Crystal kosher salt and your perfect pepper mill, for instance).

-8-Pack Reusable Squeeze Bottle Containers, $9.36 on Amazon
+8-Pack Reusable Squeeze Bottle Containers, $11.99 from Amazon

 These are petite (though not TSA-approved) and perfect for bringing small amounts of your favorite oils, vinegars, sauces, and condiments along.